dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 };
 ```

-* Change reading frequency
+##### Change reading frequency to save power

-By default, the SDK is designed to process one image after another without interruption.
-While this ensures optimal performance, it also means high power consumption, which can cause the device to overheat.
-Often, we can slow down our reading speed and still meet business needs.
-The following code shows how to configure the SDK to process an image every 500 milliseconds.
+The SDK is initially configured to process images sequentially without any breaks.
+Although this setup maximizes performance, it can lead to elevated power consumption, potentially causing the device to overheat.
+In many cases, it's possible to reduce the reading speed while still satisfying business requirements.
+The following code snippet illustrates how to adjust the SDK to process an image every 500 milliseconds:

-> Note that with the following code, if an image takes less than 500 milliseconds to process, the SDK will wait till it has been 500 milliseconds before processing the next image.
-If an image takes more than 500 milliseconds to process, the next image is processed as soon as it finishes.
+> Please bear in mind that in the following code, if an image's processing time is shorter than 500 milliseconds, the SDK will wait for the full 500 milliseconds before proceeding to process the next image.
+Conversely, if an image's processing time exceeds 500 milliseconds, the subsequent image will be processed immediately upon completion.

 ```javascript
 let settings = await router.getSimplifiedSettings("ReadSingleBarcode");